 Why are the Lines for Certain Countries Longer?

 In addition to the total number of visas available, there is a separate, per-country cap on the number of visas that may be issued in each category to nationals of any particular country.
+Understanding these per-country caps is essential to understand how to read immigration visa bulletin.
 This cap is 7% of the total, family based AND employment based visas available in any given year.
 In practice, this means that each country is limited to 25,620 preference-category visas in any given year (with a separate “dependent area” cap of 2% set for a colony or other territory of the country).
 When the number of applicants from a particular country exceeds the 25,620 cap, the country is said to be “oversubscribed,” a state of affairs that can quickly lead to long wait times for applicants from the country.
 At the present time, the following countries are oversubscribed: mainland China, India, Mexico, and the Philippines.
 Some of the wait times for oversubscribed country categories are excruciatingly long.
 For example, an F1 beneficiary (unmarried son or daughter of a U.S. citizen) could expect to wait about seven years for an immigrant visa if he were from a non-oversubscribed country.
 If, on the other hand, he were a Mexican national, he would likely have to wait more than twenty years, barring any major change in the law!
 By comparison, for an F2 beneficiary (unmarried child (under 21) or spouse of a lawful permanent resident), the wait would be only months for most applicants, or at most, two years or so for a Mexican national.

 Why is the F2 Category So Different from the Others?